roshansamuel/saras/README.md

 * h5py
 * yaml

-At the end of the test, a plot of the x and y velocity profiles is shown to the user and drawn into a ``ldc_validation.png`` file.
+At the end of the test, a plot of the x and y velocity profiles is shown to the user and saved as ``ldc_validation.png`` in the folder ``tests/ldcTest/``.

 ## License

 ``SARAS`` is an open-source package made available under the New BSD License.

+## Contributions and bug reports

+Contributions to this project are very welcome.
+If you wish to contribute, please create a branch with a [pull request](https://github.com/roshansamuel/saras/pulls) and the proposed changes can be discussed there.

+If you find a bug, please open a new [issue](https://github.com/roshansamuel/saras/issues/new) on the GitHub repository to report the bug.
+Please provide sufficient information for the bug to be reproduced.

 ## References